 Continuous Monitoring of Federal Information Systems - Transform the historically static security control assessment and authorization process into an integral part of a dynamic enterprise-wide risk management process.
 This change allows departments and agencies to maintain an ongoing near-real-time awareness and assessment of information security risk and rapidly respond to support organizational risk management decisions.

-Strong Authentication – Ensure only authorized employees have access to Federal information systems by requiring a higher level of assurance through using multi-factor authentication, such as Personal Identity Verification (PIV) cards.
+Strong Authentication – Ensure only authorized employees have access to Federal information systems by requiring a higher level of assurance following the HSPD-12 Personal Identity Verification standard.